-The Physician Assistant Program is in concert with the USF’s Franciscan mission and values of respect, compassion, service and integrity.
+The Physician Assistant Program embraces USF’s Franciscan mission and values of respect, compassion, service and integrity.

-The University of St. Francis offers its master of science in Physician Assistant Studies program in the land of enchantment—New Mexico—within the city of Albuquerque that offers a rich diversity of cultures, exciting attractions and a magical landscape.
+The University of St. Francis offers its master of science in Physician Assistant Studies program in “the Land of Enchantment”—the state of New Mexico—in Albuquerque, which offers a rich diversity of cultures, exciting outdoor activities, cultural attractions and a magical landscape.

 The Physician Assistant program at USF’s Albuquerque Campus is a full-time, 27-month program.
 The program consists of 15 months of didactic classroom basic medical sciences, behavioral and social sciences, clinical preparatory sciences and professional practice issues.
-This is followed by 12 continuous months of supervised clinical learning experiences.
-Students must complete the entire 27-month program at the University of St. Francis.
-Upon successful completion of the entire program of study, the student will be awarded a Master of Science degree.
+This is followed by 12 continuous months of supervised clinical learning experiences, at sites within New Mexico and around the U.S. Students must complete the entire 27-month program through the University of St. Francis.
+Upon successful completion of the entire program of study, the student will be awarded a master of science (M.S.) degree.

-The mission of the PA program is to educate highly qualified Physician Assistants preparing them to become competent, compassionate and comprehensive health care providers for practice in medically underserved areas.
-Our vision is that our graduates will be leaders in the health care community, continuously striving for excellence in their professional endeavors while providing for the health care needs of the medically underserved.
+The mission of the USF P.A. program is to educate highly qualified Physician Assistants preparing them to become competent, compassionate and comprehensive health care providers for practice in primary care fields.
+Our vision is that our USF P.A. graduates will be leaders in the health care community, continuously striving for excellence in their professional endeavors.

 NM Res: 9/34

 Pre-req GPA: 3.50